COVID-19 pandemic in South Africa

 On 26 November 2021, the World Health Organization (WHO) classified the Omicron variant, first identified in Botswana but first reported to the WHO by South Africa, as a variant of concern.
 Several countries announced travel bans from South Africa and its neighboring countries.
 The country was entering its 4th wave by 1 December 2021, mostly with infections from the standard BA.1 subvariant of the Omicron variant.
 On 4 February 2022 it was announced that South African scientists had replicated the Moderna COVID-19 vaccine.
 Further easing of restrictions came into effect on 23 March 2022, including dropping the requirement to wear masks outdoors though still required indoors in public vehicles and spaces, allowing proof of vaccination or a COVID-19 test not older than 72 hours as an alternative for entering certain venues, and reducing distancing to 1 metre except in schools.
 On midnight 4 April 2022, the National State of Disaster was terminated, though some transitional provisions remained in place for a period of 30 days.

 A limited 5th wave from late-April 2022 was mostly from infections from the BA.4, BA.5, and BA.2 subvariants of the Omicron variant.
 Deaths were more decoupled from cases, likely due to high levels of population immunity from infection and/or vaccination.
 Eminent risk declined by mid-June 2022, and on 22 June 2022 all remaining health regulations regarding COVID-19 were ended.

 During the first two years, 2020 and 2021, excess deaths were estimated at 292.3 per 100000 population.
 As of 2 January 2023 there have been 341123 excess deaths of persons older than 1 years from natural causes since 3 May 2020, with 85%–95% of these excess deaths attributable to COVID-19, and the remaining 5%–15% probably mainly due to overwhelmed health services.
+In May 2023, it was announced by the WHO Director-General that COVID-19 was no longer a Public health emergency of international concern.